Role Based Access Control

 RBAC Overview

 Role based access controls (RBAC) allows fine-grained control on which users are allowed to view, access and update apps.
 RBAC is supported using OAuth based auth (like GitHub, GitLab etc).
-When using OAuth, users have to be added to groups in the OpenRun RBAC config.
-RBAC is also supported with OpenID Connect, like Okta and Microsoft Entra etc. With OIDC, the group information can be detected automatically through the user profile information or it can be configured in the OpenRun config.
+When using OAuth, users have to be explicitly added to groups in the OpenRun RBAC config.
+RBAC is also supported for OpenID Connect and SAML, like Okta and Microsoft Entra etc. With OIDC, the group information can be detected automatically through the user profile information or it can be explicitly configured in the OpenRun config.

 Authentication versus Authorization